 As the mom of two growing boys, I have to purchase kid clothes very frequently.

-One of them is always in need of socks, shirts, sweat pants — you name it.
+One of them is always in need of socks, shirts, sweatpants — you name it.
 And don’t even get me started on how quickly they outgrow their sneakers.

-All of this frustration is why I was excited to try Kidizen, a new online used kids’ clothing “marketplace” designed for and by moms.
-Founded in 2014 by Mary Fallon and Dori Graff, Kidizen allows users to sell second-hand children’s clothing and set up online “shops” where they can showcase their wares.
+Launched by co-founders Mary Fallon and Dori Graff in 2014, Kidizen allows users to sell second-hand children’s clothing, toys and shoes.
+Parents can set up online “shops” where they can showcase and sell their wares.
 The site’s description emphasizes community and the eco-friendly aspect of reselling.

 When I downloaded the Kidizen app, the situation became clearer.
 I did need to set up an account, but setting up a “shop” was optional.
 As I created my account and logged into the app, I understood the “community” aspect of the company as well.

 I didn’t go beyond a profile picture for my page.
 As I began to browse clothing options for my sons, however, I saw that many of the sellers had personalized their pages with detailed “About” sections and cute cover pictures.
-Each user earns a user-generated rating as well (similar to Ebay).
+Each user earns a user-generated rating as well (similar to eBay).
 This feature helps you buy and sell with a level of confidence.

 I ended up ordering three items: two collared shirts (one for each of my boys) and a retro Nintendo t-shirt for my older son because I couldn’t resist.